-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH is very important.
-1. PLACE OF DEATH Registration District No.....
-2. FULL NAME (a) Residence.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DE Primary Registration District No. PHYSICIANS RECORD (a) Residence.
+No....
 (Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (weite the word) SA.
-IF MARRIED, WIBOWED, OR DIVORCED HUGBAND OF (OR) WIFE OF 6.
+SEX SINGLE, MARRIED, WIDOWED OR DIVORCED (write the word) That attended deceased from .
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 YEARS MONTHS day, .....hrs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ...... (b) General nature of industry, business, or establishment in (SECONDARY) which employed (or employer).... (c) Name of employer 18.
+AGE YEARS MONTHS DAYS If LESS than 1 / J 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) ......
-IF NOT AT PLACE OF DEATH?...
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH!
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR PARENTS (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER \State the DIBRASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INITEY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OF TOWN).....
+(STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the Disease Causing Deater, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. PLACE OF BURIAL, CREMATION, OR REMOVAL (Address) f 15.
-UNDERTAKER
+14. 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL TOATE OF BURIAL (Address) ADDRESS